seb54000/tpcs-workstations/README.md

 - `~/refresh_grafana_lgtm.sh`
   Re-syncs only the Grafana LGTM bootstrap script and dashboard from the local student repo, recreates the `grafana-bootstrap` job, waits for completion, and prints the job logs.
 - `~/build_demoboard_shared_images.sh`
   Builds and pushes the shared Demoboard images once to the global `tpmon-demoboard` ECR repository.
-Run it from any student VM, usually `vm00`, before launching the deployment helper everywhere.
+Ansible runs it automatically once during student EKS setup when `tpmon` is enabled.

-Prepare shared images once:
+Prepare shared images manually if you need to replay only this step:

 ```bash
 ansible vm00 -m ansible.builtin.shell -a 'bash ~/build_demoboard_shared_images.sh' -B 3600 -P 15